The Johns Hopkins All Children’s Pediatric Biorepository was established in 2013 to assist pediatric researchers and doctors world-wide in:

 - Promoting sample networks and enhancing research collaborations in child health.

-- Providing education and training in biorepository science with a special emphasis in pediatrics.
+- Providing education, research and development and training in biorepository science with a special emphasis in pediatrics.

-An expansion to the biorepository is expected to be completed by 2018.
+An expansion to the biorepository is expected to be completed by 2018 with a Hamilton BIOS freezer capable storing 1 million+ vials with biospecimens and it will become the main biorepository area.
 The facility environment and all cryoequipment are surveyed 24/7 by a remote monitoring and alarm system.

 The biorepository is overseen by an Executive Committee (EC) and a Biospecimen Storage and Access Committee (SAC).
 The EC provides oversight and guidance for the staging, growth, and scope, including sample types accepted, of the Biorepository.
 The EC is comprised of Directors, Deans, Department Chairs, Legal Council, and outside biorepository experts.
 It is in direct support of the Director of Research and the Vice Dean.
 The EC makes recommendations to the Research Council and Vice Dean.
-The SAC functions as a designee of the Executive Committee.
+The BSAC functions as a designee of the Executive Committee.
 Its mandate is to oversee the submission and access to “true biobank” specimens and associated data.
-This committee, comprised of Biorepository leaders, medical division representatives, biorepository and other core leaders, bioethicist, IT and other representatives, monitors requests, assures that all compliance requirements have been met, and makes recommendations to the EC.
+This committee, comprised of Biorepository leadership, including a medical ethics expert, IRB director, medical division representatives, biorepository and other core leaders, bioethicist, IT and other representatives, monitors requests, assures that all compliance requirements have been met, and makes recommendations to the EC.

 Quality control, assurance and improvement are a continuing commitment to biorepository clients through leadership, planning and accreditation.
 The Biorepository was fully accredited by the College of American Pathologists in February, 2015.
 As part of the CAP certification, a full quality management plan is in place including quality monitors for biospecimens, processes, sample tracking, databases, business continuity, equipment and instrumentation, communication, and training/competency of management and staff.